Clara Codd

-Life
+Early life

-Codd was born in Bishops Tawton at Pill House in 1876.
+Codd was born at Pill House in Bishops Tawton, Devon, in 1876.
 She was the first child of Henry Frederick Codd and Clara Virginia (née Botto) Codd.
-She had nine siblings and she was taught at home by a fair number of governesses.
+Her father was a Liberal and worked as a school inspector.
+She had nine younger siblings and she was taught at home by a number of governesses.

+Career and activism

 At the age of fifteen she became an atheist.
-After her father's death the family moved to Geneva where Codd herself worked as a governess, a costume model and she travelled to play the violin and piano.
+After her father's death the family moved to Geneva where Codd herself worked to support the family.
+She was employed as a governess, a costume model and she travelled to play the violin and piano.
 She was converted to Theosophy after hearing the first President of the Theosophical Society, Henry Steel Olcott, give a talk in Geneva.
+By 1903 she had returned to the UK where she joined the Theosophical Society.
+She worked in Bath as a teacher.

-In 1903 she was in the UK when she joined the Theosophical Society and in 1907 she also joined the militant Women's Social and Political Union.
+Codd was a suffragist and initially joined the National Union of Women's Suffrage Societies (NUWSS), before resigning in April 1908.
+Codd then joined the more militant Women's Social and Political Union (WSPU).
 Aeta Lamb asked her to help organise a visit by Christabel Pankhurst and Annie Kenney and the following year she was the elected secretary of the WSPU branch in Bath.
 Nearby was the home of Mary Blathwayt who was another suffragette.
 Her parents lived at Eagle House in Batheaston.
-Nearly all the prominent British suffragettes visited the house and Codd would stay over and sleep with Annie Kenney.
+Nearly all the prominent British suffragettes visited the house and Codd would stay over and sleep in the same bed as Annie Kenney.

-Codd was arrested on 13 October 1908 outside the House of Commons after Emmeline Pankhurst Christabel Pankhurst and Flora Drummond had been arrested for organising "the rush" on parliament.
+Codd was arrested on 13 October 1908 outside the House of Commons after Emmeline Pankhurst, Christabel Pankhurst and Flora Drummond had been arrested for organising "the rush" on parliament.
 It was the day that parliament was debating the "Women's Enfranchisement Bill".
 60,000 people attended the event and she was one of the 37 people arrested.
 She was sentenced to a month in prison.
 Christabel Pankhurst was keen to find her a job but Codd refused the offer.
 In 1909 she planted a tree at Eagle House.
 She appeared to then drift away from the group.

 She worked briefly as a teacher before she became more involved with the Theosophical Society.
 She then went to their headquarters in Adyar in India for two years.
 Codd never left this work as she lectured for the society around the world for the rest of her life.

+Death

-Codd died in Heatherwood Hospital in 1971.
+Codd died in Heatherwood Hospital in Ascot, Berkshire, in 1971.